Elemax™ 2600 Air & Water Resistive Barrier Coating Supports Quick Construction Timeline

 From off-campus to on-campus construction

 With the AWB selected, construction moved forward on the prefabricated panels.
-GE Elemax 2600 coating was used to seal the panels from the inside to create a smooth look on the outside.
-GE Silicones RF100 Reinforcing Fabric was used to provide an extra layer of protection around joints, while GE Elemax 5000 Liquid Flashing was used to seal all windows and sills.
+Elemax 2600 AWB coating was used to seal the panels from the inside to create a smooth look on the outside.
+RF100 Reinforcing Fabric was used to provide an extra layer of protection around joints, while Elemax 5000 Liquid Flashing was used to seal all windows and sills.

 Once everything was cured and prefabricated, the panels were moved onsite where they came together seamlessly.